 There is no cure for FPIES.
 The only course of action is to completely avoid the trigger food.
 “Once you eliminate the food, the child is fine and will eventually outgrow it,” says Nowak-Wegrzyn.

-Can an epinephrine auto-injector be used to treat an FPIES reaction?
+Can an epinephrine auto-injector be used to treat a reaction?

 No, that doesn’t work because the disease mechanisms are different.
-FPIES involves cell interactions, not antibodies, as is the case with IgE-mediated food allergies.
+This disease involves cell interactions, not antibodies, as is the case with IgE-mediated food allergies.

 Does FPIES affect a child’s nutritional intake?